 Here are the most recent comments on our blog posts, i.e. the active discussions at this time.
 Jump into a thread and say your peace!
 If you want to start a conversation yourself, join our Facebook Group and go right ahead.
-Note that within the next month we’ll be unveiling additional discussion options to support listener-initiated ongoing group studies in a member-access portion of the site.
-Stay tuned for details.
+For more ongoing, awesome, filtered discussion on readings/topic you can choose, check out our Not School option.

 Note that the first time you post (or if you post from a different IP than your usual, I think), it goes into moderation, i.e. we have to approve it, so you won’t see your comment immediately, but we’re pretty quick about approving things.
 It should go without saying that if you get very nasty and belligerent, we reserve the right to remove any post and ban you (though that’s only happened maybe twice in three years of doing this).
 Think “with this comment I am elevating the level of the discussion” and you’ll be OK.